Toshihiko-tan/momi3/docs/tutorial.rst

 Demographic parameters in momi3
 -------------------------------

 A convenient feature of momi3 is its treatment of demographic model parameterization.
-It automatically translates a given demographic model (e.g., IWM, exponential growth, stepping stone, population split with migration) into the precise set of numerical constraints that satisfy model restrictions, such as those governing time intervals, population sizes, and admixture events.
+It automatically translates a given demographic model (e.g., IWM, exponential growth, stepping stone) into the precise set of numerical constraints that satisfy model restrictions, such as those governing time intervals, population sizes, and admixture events.
 This eliminates the tedious and challenging manual derivation of constraints, making constrained optimization more accessible.

 In the previous section, we simulated genetic data under an IWM model.
 We can now examine the full set of parameters associated with this model: